 Solar can save you money

-That’s likely the big one you’ll hear from every solar provider, and with good reason.
+That’s likely the big one you’ll hear from every solar provider—and with good reason.
 By investing in a solar system, your business has the potential to reduce its electric bills.
 And depending on the size, location and efficiency of your installation, you could even eliminate them entirely.
 That’s because the energy you pull from your solar panels is not only used to power your facilities, it can also earn you credit with your local utility.
 When it’s sunny, you’re likely to contribute extra power to the grid.
 Then, at night or other not-so-sunny times when you need power, you can use that credit to help offset the cost of the electricity you’re pulling from the grid.
-For most organizations, the primary reason for going solar is to save money—with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their solar panel system.
+For most organizations, the primary reason for going solar is to save money, with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their solar panel system.

 Everybody loves a sustainability leader, especially your employees

 Of course, going solar isn’t just a financial decision; it’s an environmental and brand decision, too.
 A growing number of businesses are installing solar panels in large part for the powerful statement it makes to their customers and employees about how much they care about the health and future of the planet.
 The solar panel installation at your location speaks volumes about your priorities—and people will take note.
-The fact that your company is committed to renewable energy can leave a lasting impression in your customers’ minds, show environmental leadership in your industry as well as your community and help you attract and retain top talent.
+The fact that your company is committed to renewable energy can leave a lasting impression in your customers’ minds, show environmental leadership in your industry, as well as your community, and help you attract and retain top talent.

 Solar is reliable and easy to maintain

 Solar panels are an extremely reliable source of power that should last 25 years or longer.
-Of course, not all panels are created equal in terms of their reliability or efficiency.
+Of course, not all panels are created equally in terms of their reliability or efficiency.
 So it’s super important to ask the right questions of the solar partners you evaluate to make sure you get maximum dependability for your dollar.
 Once installed, commercial solar systems also require very little ongoing maintenance (outside of a yearly cleaning).

-For most organizations, the primary reason for going solar is to save money—with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their solar panel system.
+For most organizations, the primary reason for going solar is to save money, with some projected to save hundreds of thousands of dollars (or more) in electricity costs over the life of their solar panel system.

 Solar power disadvantages

-The up-front costs of solar can be high
+The upfront costs of solar can be high

 There’s no denying that going solar costs money—and your initial capital investment in a commercial solar system can take a number of years to show a return.
 As with any significant purchase, it’s important to consider how your investment in solar power aligns with your overall business strategy, and make decisions accordingly.
-Keep in mind, too, that many up-front expenses can be mitigated by other financing options, including leasing the system from your provider or entering into a solar power purchase agreement (PPA).
+Keep in mind, too, that many upfront expenses can be mitigated by other financing options, including leasing the system from your provider or entering into a solar power purchase agreement (PPA).
 Be sure to ask the providers you’re evaluating for a clear breakdown—and the break-evens—of each option.
-For more information, check out How businesses and public entities can pay for solar.
+For more information, check out: How businesses and public entities can pay for solar.

 Your commitment must be long-term

-As mentioned above, in some cases, solar’s up-front costs can be high.
+As mentioned above, in some cases, solar’s upfront costs can be high.
 And even non-purchase options (like leasing and PPAs) that provide a faster path to savings usually require a 15-year or longer contract.
 For organizations that need to turn on a dime, or can’t commit to these longer-term implications, solar may not be the right choice.
 Again, it’s important to find a partner who’s willing to calculate and communicate the costs associated with the various financing options on your behalf—and look beyond the immediate cost-per-watt.
-That way, you can see what it takes to go solar today, and how much you’ll be saving in the years ahead.
+That way, you can see what it takes to go solar today and how much you’ll be saving in the years ahead.

 Your location can limit your benefits